Modular-ML-inference/component-repository/README.md

 The FL Repository is released under the Apache 2.0 license, as we have internally concluded that we are not "offering the functionality of MongoDB, or modified versions of MongoDB, to third parties as a service".
 However, potential future commercial adopters should be aware that our project uses MongoDB in order to be able to accurately determine the license most applicable to their projects.

+## Additional documentation

+The extended or apprioprately modified documentation will be possible to find [here](https://assist-iot-enablers-documentation.readthedocs.io/en/latest/verticals/federated/fl_repository.html).